spiritEcosse/bible/README.md

 ---

+## Who do I believe in?

+I am Christian, and I believe in the Triune God: Father, Son, and Holy Spirit.

+---

 # My Vision

 **FreeBible** was conceived from a dream to make the Bible readily available on any device, in multiple languages,